-- Take the graph G corresponding to the city; - Remove from the graph G any edges that are permanently impassable; - for each edge, keep it with probability p, (or equivalently remove it from the graph with probability 1 p, corresponding to adding an impassable obstacle).
+- take the graph G corresponding to the city: - remove from the graph G any edges that are permanently impassable; - for each remaining edge, keep it with probability p (or equivalently remove the edge from the graph with probability 1-p, corresponding to the probability of adding an impassable obstacle).

-This brings us to percolation theory, which is dedicated to the study of such structures (and of their connected components) [5].
-Three properties are of particular interest to us:
+This brings us to percolation theory, which is dedicated to the study of such structures, of their connected components, and of the probability of being able to go from one point to another) [5].
+One result from this field is of particular interest to us:

-- There is a critical threshold p_c for many classes of graph such as \mathbb{Z}^2 but also more general graphs that could be better models for non-grid cities. - If $p < p_c$, the connected component around the starting point is exponentially small (in $p_c - p$). - If $p > p_c$, there is one major connected component that corresponds to a constant proportion of the graph (which depends on p).
+- There is a critical threshold p_c for many classes of graph-such as \mathbb{Z}^2 , but also more general graphs that could be better models for non-grid cities. - If $p < p_c$, the connected component around the starting point is exponentially small (in $p_c p$). - If $p > p_c$, there is one major connected component that corresponds to a constant proportion of the graph (which depends on p).

 For our considerations, this means that there is a critical value for p, above which users can safely explore nearly all their environment, and under which they are stuck in a finite and small neighbourhood.
-Moreover, as illustrated on Figure 2 this type of model can also allow us to compute not only the probability of finding a path between two points, but also the expected additional cost of detours.
+Moreover, as illustrated on Fig. 2, this type of model can also allow us to compute not only the probability of finding a path between two points, but also the expected additional cost of detours.
 Additionally, this model can have an impact on users' spatial habits.
 If p is known for a city (and for a person, as the type of impassable obstacle varies widely), and is sufficiently above p_c , then the user can be secure in the hope that nothing wrong will happen on their trips.
 Whereas if it is below (or close to p_c), the user would have to plan backup solutions.
-Some disabled users may have a personal estimate (gotten from experience) of such probabilities, but these are generally not transferable from one place to another, meaning that travelling disabled people might have be forced to use very conservative estimates just in case (and unnecessarily limit their activities).
+Some disabled users may have a personal estimate (obtained from experience) of such probabilities, but these are generally not transferable from one place to another, meaning that travelling disabled people might be forced to use very conservative estimates just in case (and unnecessarily limit their activities).

 Fig. 2.
 An illustration of percolation in a small graph where we try to go from A to G. Let's assume that the red FG edge is often unavailable (for any reason) for a disabled user, with probability 0.5.
 Then a temporary obstacle on any orange edge is enough to prevent them from reaching our destination.
 Assuming that each non-red edge has a probability p = 0.9 of being usable, the probability of being stuck is 0.367 (a non-disabled user not affected by the red edge and with p = 0.95 would be stuck with probability 0.023).
 More importantly for the disabled user, no matter the path chosen, the probability of encountering an obstacle is at least 0.56, and in all but 1% of cases, this means having to take a long detour (more than two edges).
+This is a toy example as, due to the exponential nature of some of the behaviours, the difference is most visible on bigger graphs.
+(Color figure online)

-Alas, as the next section shows, existing tools and not databases are not sufficient to compute p.
-A central goal of the framework introduced in Section 4 is then to create databases that allow the computation of p (or an estimate) in various localities, while allowing for multiple models to co-exist, depending on the types of obstacles considered.
+Alas, as the next section shows, existing tools and databases are not sufficient to compute p.
+A central goal of the framework introduced in Sect.
+4 is to create databases that can compute approximate values of p in various localities, while handling multiple models depending on the types of obstacles considered.

-3 Existing potential solutions
+3 Existing Potential Solutions